 Sometimes, the applicant wants to be reunited with family members living in Norway.
 In such cases, we normally refer to the rules for family immigration, which apply in such cases.
 The main rule is that the applicant must return to his/her home country to apply for a family immigration permit from there.

 UNE considers quite a few applications from people who have already been granted residence or asylum in another country.
-These cases are not covered by the Dublin Regulation.
+These cases are not covered by the Dublin Regulation and may sometimes also apply to returns to countries outside Europe.
 As with Dublin cases, we do not usually consider whether the applicant is actually entitled to protection in these cases.

 We usually refer the applicant to the country in which he/she has been granted residence or asylum.
 It is very rare that we consider the application on its merits if the applicant has already been granted asylum in another European country.